sikopet/blog/publish/dhcp.md

 # DHCP
 ###### linux

- * Dynamic Host Configuration Protocol
+## Dynamic Host Configuration Protocol

 * replacement of `bootp`
 * server listens on udp 67, answers through udp 68
 * often paired with DNS role
 * SOHO broadband routers can serve as DHCP servers (and also as NAT routers, switches)
 * break-even point for using it -- 6 - 12 computers

-# Setting up a DHCP
- * ISC DHCP server -- most common, `dhcp`, `dhcp-server`, `dhcp3-server`, `isc-dhcp-server`
+* ISC DHCP server -- most common; `dhcp`, `dhcp-server`, `dhcp3-server`, `isc-dhcp-server`
 * Dnsmasq -- DHCP + DNS, good for small networks

+## Setting up a DHCP

 1. Configure `/etc/dhcp/dhcpd.conf` file
 1. Start the DHCP server in debug mode to verify that the server is working: `/usr/sbin/dhcpd -d -f`
 1. To start the server for actual use, enter `/etc/init.d/isc-dhcp-server start`

-`/etc/dhcp/dhcpd.conf`
+`/etc/dhcp/dhcpd.conf`:

     ## Parameters -- describe general configuration
     ddns-update-style none;